jimthunderbird/phlexmock/README.md

 # phlexmock
 A tool to allow developers to redefining PHP class methods for testing purposes.

+Traditionally when we do unit test in PHP using tools like PHPUnit, we would need to create mock classes or mock objects in order to simulate the testing context.
+Since PHP, unlike other scripting languages for example Ruby, does not support method reopenning, this makes the object and class mocking a bit cumbersome.
+Phlexmock aims to bring the method reopenning power to PHP.

+Phlexmock uses the power of spl_autoload_register function in PHP together with static code analysis tool PHP-Parser to achieve the method reopenning feature.

+Warning: While method reopening is great, we recommend using phlexmock for unit testing and mocking only, using in production code will have a performance hit.

 ##Installation
 Add phlexmock to your composer.json
 ```